 Children who enjoy music, explore cooking, build things, get creative, and embrace their families learn so much!

 We’ve provided hands-on, collaborative activities that encourage movement and healthy lifestyles through music, food, and art for use throughout the week.
-We hope you are inspired by the activities listed below.
+We hope the activities listed below inspire you.

 Let’s kick off WOYC, right?
 Start the week by getting families and children excited for the upcoming celebrations!